cisagov/ScubaGear/docs/execution/scubacached.md

 ## Known Issues

-- Running the function on the same JSON file will eventually cause a System out of memory error as the file gets bigger and bigger.
+- Running the function on the same JSON file will eventually cause a system out of memory error as the file gets larger each time it ran.

 ## Version Compatibility